Validus-Risk-Management/hotfix/README.md

 > **Warning**
 >
-> HotFIX is an experimental project, currently incomplete and a long way from being complete.
-> It is not fit for production.
+> HotFIX is currently in development with frequent breaking changes to the API
+> and some features missing.

 ### Overview

 HotFIX is a [FIX](https://www.fixtrading.org/standards/) engine implemented in Rust.
 While the ambition is to create a robust, fully compliant, ergonomic and performant engine eventually, this is a large undertaking.

-The primary objective of HotFIX is to provide a functional and useful engine for initiators, supporting FIX 4.4 and 5.0, as soon as possible.
-This has meant using existing solutions where possible, prioritising functional components over performance and moving fast with experimental code rather than good code at this stage.
+The near-term goal of HotFIX is to provide a functional and useful engine for the buy-side (initiators), reaching full support of FIX 4.4 and 5.0 workflows as soon as possible.

-### What's working already

-- [x] TCP transport
+### Features & status

-- [x] TLS support using `rustls`
+- [x] Network layer including TCP transport with optional TLS support using `rustls`
-- [x] Basic message encoding and decoding (FIX 4.4)
+- [x] Message encoding and decoding (FIX 4.4)
+- [x] Session-layer supporting the core flows, such as logins, resends, etc.
-- [x] Persistent message stores
+- [x] Built-in message stores
+    - [x] in-memory
     - [x] [mongodb](https://www.mongodb.com/docs/drivers/rust/current/)
     - [x] [redb](https://www.redb.org/)
-- [x] Heartbeats, logon, reconnecting sessions
-- [x] Basic logic for sending messages
-- [x] Basic logic for receiving messages
+- [x] Code-generation for FIX fields from XML specifications
-- [x] Resend flows
-- [x] Test Requests and handling peer timeouts
+- [ ] FIX 5.0 support
-- [ ] Message code generation - coming next
+- [ ] Code-generation for complete FIX messages from XML specification

 Check out the [examples](https://github.com/Validus-Risk-Management/hotfix/tree/main/examples) to get started.